Fields interpretable in the free group: Test sequences, Envelopes and Implicit Function Theorems

 \subsection{Test sequences and their properties}

 We fix a tower $\mathcal{T}(G,\F)$.
-Then a test sequence for $\mathcal{T}$ is a sequence of morphisms $(h_n)_{n<\omega}:G\rightarrow\F$ that satisfy certain combinatorial properties that depend on the structure of the tower (see \cite[p.
-222]{Sel2}).
-The values of test sequences are quite flexible as long as in the limit action one can still see the tower structure.
+A test sequence for $\mathcal{T}$ is a sequence of morphisms $(h_n)_{n<\omega}:G\rightarrow\F$ that are the identity on $\F$ and satisfy certain combinatorial conditions that depend on the structure of the tower.
+The values of test sequences are quite flexible as long as in the limit action one can still "see the tower structure".